PHIL 3037OL - God, Faith and Infinity

 Learning & Teaching Activities

-Learning & Teaching ModesThis course is taught by a mixture of lecture and whole-class asynchronous discussion forums, linked to a weekly set topic prompt.
+Learning & Teaching ModesThis course is taught by a mixture of online lecture and whole-class asynchronous discussion forums.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.